Felicia mossamedensis: Differences with related species

 There are only few Felicia species with yellow ray florets.
 F. mossamedensis has alternately set, entire leaves, and a single medium-size flower head with an involucre of three whorls of bracts, at the tip of the inflorescence stalk.
 All other species with yellow ray florets have oppositely set leaves lower and alternately set leaves nearer the top, with entire or toothed margins.
-In all other species with yellow ray florets, the stems carry many, small heads, each surrounded by an involucre of four worls of bracts.
+In all other species with yellow ray florets, the stems carry many, small heads, each surrounded by an involucre of four whorls of bracts.

 Distribution, habitat and conservation

 Felicia mossamedensis occurs in western, central, southern, and eastern Zimbabwe, the Manica e Sofala, Gaza-Imhambane and Maputo provinces of Mozambique, Botswana, Eswatini, and the Limpopo, Gauteng, Mpumalanga and KwaZulu-Natal provinces of South Africa.
-There also is an isolated population in a narrow strip along the coast of Angola near Moçâmedes.
+There is also an isolated population in a narrow strip along the coast of Angola near Moçâmedes.
 Grau suggested that the species might have lifted a hike on a ship from Mozambique to Angola, both of which being former Portuguese colonies.
 In Zimbabwe it grows in shrubland, grassland and along roadsides up to an altitude of up to 1900 m.
 In South Africa, it is considered a least concern species.